For many companies, COVID-19 has accentuated and brought to light problems in organizational culture.

 Suggest a New Kind of Event

-Forget the happy hours and trivia sessions and come up with something more creative that allows people to share more of themselves.
+Forget the virtual hours and trivia sessions and come up with something more creative that allows people to share more of themselves.

-How about an open mic where employees can share their personal stories and interests and get to know one another?
+How about a virtual open mic where employees can share their personal stories and interests and get to know one another?

 How about a Brainstorm Session, where employees can crowdsource their best ideas for making improvements in processes and tools?